 - Reboot required: Filter by devices that require a restart for patches to install.

-Hover your mouse over a filter to see all the selected options.
+Hover your mouse over a filter to see all selected options.

-You can filter the Overview, Devices, and OS patches tabs by all patch classifications, or select from the following:
+You can filter the Overview, Devices, and OS patches tabs by all patch classifications, or by:

 - Windows: Critical updates, Security updates: Definition updates, Update rollups, Service pack updates, Feature packs, Updates, Upgrades, Hardware driver updates, Office updates, Tool updates.